 Notability also has some unique features for autio recordings.
 You can record meetings and lectures while taking notes.
 Afterwards, the audio can be played back, while the notes show up as a video – they call it note replay.
 This feature might especially help with reviewing study notes or lectures.

 Notability also has a companion app for the Mac, which allows for syncing, viewing and editing files on a Mac.

-GoodNotes (my review / $7.99 in App Store) supports almost the same core feature set.
+GoodNotes (my review / $7.99) supports almost the same core feature set.
 It can do everything expected from customizable page templates, different pen styles, colors and widths, an eraser which can switch between both full erasing and partial erasing of strokes, and more.

 The lasso tool can select previously drawn annotations for movement and re-adjustments.
 A helper tool can assist you with hand-drawing shapes like circles, boxes, and triangles.
 Lastly, images and PDFs can be imported from other apps and inserted into notes as wanted.

 Different projects can be organized into different notebooks, which can be organized into categories and subcategories.
 A notebook has an unlimited number of separate pages of varying sizes.

 Pages can be in a variety of sizes like A3, A4, A5, US letter, etc. spanning different layouts like plain, ruled, or squared backgrounds, but also things like Music Sheets or Cornell paper.
 Own templates can be added.
 Pages are scrolled vertically.